mrazomej/phd/docs/src/chapter_05/section_06_maxent.md

 distribution.](ch5_fig18){#fig:ch5_fig18 short-caption="Experiment vs. theory
 comparison for $\Delta lacI$ strain"}

 The same narrower prediction applies to the regulated promoters.
-XXX, shows the theory-experiment comparison of the cumulative distribution functions for different repressor binding sites (different figures), repressor copy numbers (rows), and inducer concentrations (columns).
+[@Fig:ch5_fig19], shows the theory-experiment comparison of the cumulative distribution functions for different repressor binding sites (different figures), repressor copy numbers (rows), and inducer concentrations (columns).
 In general the predictions are systematically narrower compared to the actual experimental data.

 ![**Experiment vs. theory comparison for regulated promoters.** Example fold-change empirical cumulative distribution functions (ECDF) for regulated